danielg0/fyp/report.md

 For non-optimal configurations of intervals we add to $is$ the greatest common factor of each interval in $is$ and carry out the steps above.
 We posit this does not add much simulation cost to the overall generation as the interval size does not have a large impact on overall simulation time.
 To test this hypothesis, we took the `zip` benchmark from the CoreMark-PRO suite [@coremarkpro] and collected BBV arrays for several interval sizes using Gem5 [@gem5], measuring the user CPU time spent gathering each one (for further details on our methodology and test machine see {@sec:methodology}).

-Our results are plotted in {@fig:cputime-vs-interval-plot}, which show there is not a large cost to decreasing the width of collected BBVs.
-A reduction in interval size from 4 million instructions to 0.5 million, creating octuple the number of BBVs, increased simulation time by 541 seconds, a rise of 8.56% (3sf.).
+The results plotted in {@fig:cputime-vs-interval-plot} show there is not a large cost to decreasing the width of collected BBVs.
+A reduction in interval size from 4 million instructions to 0.5 million, creating eight times the number of BBVs, increased simulation time by 8.56% (3sf.), a rise of less than ten minutes.

-![A plot of the CPU time taken to simulate and output a BBV array for the `zip` benchmark from [@coremarkpro] using Gem5 [@gem5] for a range of BBV widths](experiments/4_simcostofintervalwidth/plots/cpu_user_time_vs_interval_width.svg){#fig:cputime-vs-interval-plot}
+![A plot of the CPU time taken to simulate and output a BBV array for the `zip` benchmark from [@coremarkpro] using Gem5 [@gem5] for a range of BBV widths.](experiments/4_simcostofintervalwidth/plots/cpu_user_time_vs_interval_width.svg){#fig:cputime-vs-interval-plot}

 The super-sampling process we have described here creates BBV arrays of a variety of interval sizes from a single profiling with no loss in accuracy compared to the standard SimPoint approach.
 This saves computation time profiling the same binary multiple times.

-[^gem5_asterisk]: In our experimentation, we noticed that when profiling with Gem5 [@gem5], the number of instructions covered (ie. the sum of all the components) by the BBVs it output would exceed or fall short of the target interval size by a couple instructions.
+[^gem5_asterisk]: In our experimentation, we noticed that when profiling with Gem5 [@gem5], the number of instructions covered (ie. the sum of all the components) by the BBVs it output would exceed or fall short of the target interval size by a couple of instructions.
 This is unlikely to affect the accuracy of the SimPoint process, but does cause upscaled BBV arrays to not exactly match those generated directly.

 <!--
 ## Sub-sampling